Chicago Sky: Playoff runs (2013–2016)

 The 2013 season was a turning point for the Sky.
 In the draft, they selected Elena Delle Donne with the second overall pick.
-Delle Donne became the first rookie to lead All-Star voting, averaging 18.1 points per game (fourth in the league) and leading the Sky to a 24-10 record and first place in the Eastern Conference.
-Delle Donne was named Rookie of the Year, Fowles was named Defensive Player of the Year and led the league in rebounds, and teammate Swin Cash received the Kim Perrot Sportsmanship Award.
-Chatman finished a close second for Coach of the Year, Delle Donne narrowly missed the MVP award, and Fowles and Delle Donne were named to the All-WNBA first and second teams.
+Delle Donne became the first rookie to lead All-Star voting, averaging 18.1 points per game (fourth in the league) and leading the Sky to a 24–10 record and first place in the Eastern Conference.
+Delle Donne was named Rookie of the Year, Fowles was named Defensive Player of the Year for the second time and led the league in rebounds, and Cash received the Kim Perrot Sportsmanship Award.
+Chatman finished a close second for Coach of the Year, Delle Donne narrowly missed the Most Valuable Player award, and Fowles and Delle Donne were named to the All-WNBA first and second teams.
 Reaching the playoffs for the first time, the Sky lost in the conference semifinals to the Indiana Fever.

-In the 2014 season, the Sky posted an unimpressive 15-19 regular season record, but qualified for the playoffs as the 4th seed in the Eastern Conference.
+In the 2014 season, the Sky posted an unimpressive 15–19 regular season record, but qualified for the playoffs as the 4th seed in the Eastern Conference.
 Guard Allie Quigley, who had grown up in nearby Joliet, Illinois, was named Sixth Woman of the Year.
 In the playoffs, they won two best-of-three series in the conference semifinals and finals to reach the WNBA Finals for the first time.
 In the best-of-five series, they were swept by the Phoenix Mercury in three games.

-In February 2015, the Sky acquired Chicago native Cappie Pondexter from the New York Liberty in a straight-up trade for Epiphanny Prince.
-At the end of the 2015 season, they posted a 23-11 record and earned second place in the Eastern Conference.
-Delle Donne was named the league's Most Valuable Player, point guard Courtney Vandersloot led the league in assists, and Quigley was once again named Sixth Woman of the Year.
+In February 2015, the Sky acquired Chicago native Cappie Pondexter from the New York Liberty in a straight-up trade for Prince.
+Fowles, who had refused to sign a contract extension, sat out the first half of the 2015 season until she was traded in a three-team deal that sent Érika de Souza to the Sky.
+The team posted a 21–13 record and earned second place in the Eastern Conference.
+Delle Donne was named the league's MVP, Vandersloot led the league in assists, and Quigley was once again named Sixth Woman of the Year.
 Despite their improved regular season performance, the Sky fell to the Indiana Fever in the conference semifinals.

-In the 2016 season, under the WNBA's new playoff format where teams were seeded regardless of conference, the Sky finished 4th in the league and returned to the playoffs, but lost 3-1 in the semifinals to the Los Angeles Sparks.
+In the 2016 season, under the WNBA's new playoff format where teams were seeded regardless of conference, the Sky finished 4th in the league and returned to the playoffs.
+Missing the injured Delle Donne in the postseason, they lost 3–1 in the semifinals to the Los Angeles Sparks.